 Program features a panel discussion on New Jersey’s Climate for Life Sciences Commercialization and a keynote speech by John Crowley, Chairman and CEO of Amicus Therapeutics

 Florham Park, N.J.
-December 10, 2018 – The Morris County Economic Development Corporation (MCEDC) will present New Jersey: The Life Sciences Commercialization Hub on December 10th at the Park Avenue Club in Florham Park, New Jersey.
-The event will focus on the dynamic environment for the expansion of the life sciences industry within New Jersey.
+December 10, 2018 – The Morris County Economic Development Corporation (MCEDC) presented New Jersey: The Life Sciences Commercialization Hub on December 10th at the Park Avenue Club in Florham Park, New Jersey.
+The event focused on the dynamic environment for the expansion of the life sciences industry within New Jersey.

-Kathleen Coviello, vice president of Technology and Life Science of the New Jersey Economic Development Authority, will contribute to the panel by offering insights regarding the state incentive program for the life sciences industry.
-Other panelists include Christine Mikail, President/Co-Founder of Neumentum; Deborah Penza Collins, Senior Vice President and Chief Compliance Officer of Melinta Therapeutics;
+Kathleen Coviello, vice president of Technology and Life Science of the New Jersey Economic Development Authority, contributed to the panel by offering insights regarding the state incentive program for the life sciences industry.
+Other panelists included Christine Mikail, President/Co-Founder of Neumentum; Deborah Penza Collins, Senior Vice President and Chief Compliance Officer of Melinta Therapeutics;

 Scott Miller, Executive Director Global Compliance, Syneos Health; New Jersey State Senator Steve Oroho (R-24); and New Jersey State Assemblyman Christopher DePhillips (R-40).
 Porzio Life Sciences is a principle sponsor.